TRACKR Blu Tactical Ear Muffs from AXIL

 Why Bluetooth 5.0?

 I don’t have any fancy radios to chat with my friends while shooting.
 And I certainly don’t need music to distract me.
-So at first glance, I wasn’t sure about the Bluetooth option.
+So at first glance, I wasn’t sure about a Bluetooth ear pro option.
 But because I like hearing, and like to protect my hearing, I wear ear pro while shooting, but also mowing the lawn, and running the weed whacker.
 And when using power and air tools.
 I wish I had these when I finished my 1,000 sq ft basement.
 Because for those tasks, being able to play some music is quite welcome.
-Yes, I used the TRACKR Blu Tactical Ear Muffs for tactical weed whacking.
+Yes, I used the AXIL TRACKR Blu Tactical Ear Muffs for tactical weed whacking.
 On a windless day, it was almost eerie.
 I could hear my music, and my neighbor’s lawn mower.
 Then I realized that it was my lawn mower.

 Fit

-The TRACKR Blu Tactical Ear Muffs fold up like most electronic muffs.
+The AXIL TRACKR Blu Tactical Ear Muffs fold up like most electronic muffs.
 Pull then down and out, and adjust to fit.
 At first, I thought they had a bit of a tight fit.
 Yet after shooting for a few hours, I didn’t notice any discomfort.
 In comparing them to the four other pairs of electronic muffs I have, I noticed something.
 The pads are neither the thickest, nor thinnest.
 But they are the most comfortable.
 Taking some time to get the right height and fore/aft position of the headband pays off in both comfort and noise reduction too.
 Unless you’re a precision rifle shooter, the low profile should be sufficient to get up close to your rifle.
 Note the little cutout to help you get a tighter cheek weld.

 Recessed side cuts for a lower profile on the TRACKR Blu Tactical Ear Muffs from AXIL